aishwaryasingh14/OwnPath.AI/README.md

 ## Design principles

-- **No login, no app** — participants access via unique token in an SMS link
+- **No login, no app**: Participants access via unique token in an SMS link
-- **Default is no contact** — participants opt in, not out
+- **Default is no contact**: Participants opt in, not out
-- **Consent enforced in UI** — action buttons are hidden if participant didn't allow that contact type
+- **Consent enforced in UI**: Action buttons are hidden if participant didn't allow that contact type
-- **Nothing sends automatically** — all outreach is manual and requires staff approval
+- **Nothing sends automatically**: All outreach is manual and requires staff approval
-- **Transparent AI** — model card visible in-app, risk factors shown as plain text, no black boxes
+- **Transparent AI**: Model card visible in-app, risk factors shown as plain text, no black boxes

 ---